kaushalpatil12/Online-Exam-System/README.md

 - Open cmd/terminal & navigate to project root directory
 - Use following command to run the project
 -  `mvn exec:java`
+- If aobve command is not working, try `mvn clean install` & then try above command.